NBC's Peacock streaming service: Everything to know

 - Archibald's Next Big Thing, from Tony Hale of Veep and Arrested Development, this comedy features a chicken who 'yes-ands' his way through life.

-- Dragon Rescue Riders, which takes Dak, Leyla and their dragon friends find strange crystals that change their powers.
+- Dragon Rescue Riders, in which Dak, Leyla and their dragon friends find strange crystals that change their powers.

 - DreamWorks Where's Waldo?, an animated series based on the iconic character.

-- Curious George, an animated series that continues the beloved character George for a new generation of preschoolers.
+- Curious George, an animated series that continues the adventures of beloved character George for a new generation of preschoolers.

 Spanish-language programming

 Peacock will lean into Telemundo to reach Hispanic audiences with the streaming service, with more than 3,000 hours of Telemundo's programming.
-So far, the company has specified that includes the original dramedy Armas de Mujer, a new series from the makers of La Reina del Sur, and popular library titles 100 Dias Para Volver, Betty in NY, El Barón and Preso No. 1.
+So far, the company has specified that this will include the original dramedy Armas de Mujer, a new series from the makers of La Reina del Sur, and popular library titles 100 Dias Para Volver, Betty in NY, El Barón and Preso No. 1.

 - 100 Días para Enamorarnos